omidarmat/onLearn/react.md

   // code
 }
 ```

+> Notice that whenever the `searchParams` changes, the `Page` server component will re-render.
+It doesn't matter what causes the change in `searchParams`.
+It could be done using a client component, like a filtering mechanism.
+A server component re-renderes as a result of navigation.

 All you need to do now is to implement some way of getting the data to the URL, and then reading the data from the URL in the server.
 So you can take out the filtering data from the URL and send it as a `prop` to the server component that is responsible for getting the data: